Clearance rate on the rise as spring has sprung

-Today’s highly anticipated rate cut is welcome news for mortgage holders and aspiring buyers, with the Reserve Bank of New Zealand cutting rates by 25 basis points.
+Today’s highly anticipated rate cut is welcome news for mortgage holders and aspiring buyers, with the Reserve Bank of New Zealand cutting the Official Cash Rate by 25 basis points, bringing it to 3.00 per cent.

-In the lead up to the 2025 budget, Ray White New Zealand scheduled 127 properties to go under the hammer, with a clearance rate of 43.2 per cent.
+Ray White New Zealand scheduled 96 properties to go under the hammer last week, with a clearance rate of 50 per cent.

 In this increasingly competitive rental property market, it’s essential to raise the bar on your marketing.
 One of the most effective ways to achieve this is by showcasing your property via stunning photography.
 Here’s a few tips (that won’t cost the bank) to get you started!
 Time of the day … Read more